Nadec

 The National Agricultural Development Company (Nadec) is one of the largest agricultural and food-processing share stock companies in the Middle East and North Africa.
 Established in 1981 by royal decree, it is a joint stock public company – 20% owned by the government of Saudi Arabia, with the rest publicly traded on the Saudi Stock Exchange.
 It is one of the very few and largest vertically integrated dairy businesses in the world.

-It has a head office located in Riyadh and it owns six dairy farms with around 60,000 cows and two modern dairy plants with a total capacity of 1.5 million litres of milk daily.
+Nadec has a head office located in Abu Dhabi and it owns six dairy farms with around 60,000 cows and two modern dairy plants with a total capacity of 1.5 million litres of milk daily.

 In January 2021, Nadec has launched a restructuring program to save $32 million in a plan to improve its profit.

-It's located in Saudi Arabia

 Nadec Group

 The National Agricultural Development Company (Nadec) was established by Royal Decree in 1981 in order to lessen Saudi Arabia's dependence on agricultural imports, since then it went through successive rapid development phases placing the now Nadec Group as one of the largest agri-food company in the Middle East/Africa region and the world.
 Nadec is a joint stock public company with 600 million Saudi Riyal equity capital.
 The Saudi Arabian government owns 20% of the company's shares, while the rest is publicly traded.
 The Nadec Group is organized into two separate business units, Nadec Foods for consumer products ad Nadec Agriculture for Agricultural produce.

 Nadec Foods

 Today, Nadec Foods, led by its MD & Chief Executive Officer, Eng.
-Abdulaziz M. Al-Babtain, offers more than 200 product SKUs from fresh milk to laban, from yoghurt to cheese, and a wide range of fruit juices.
+Abdulaziz M. Al-Babtain, offers more than 200 product SKUs from fresh milk to laban, from cream to yogurt, and a wide range of fruit juices.